From Scattered Requirements

 02

 The Requirements Analyst processes every synced requirement, identifies ambiguities and gaps, and generates clarifying questions.
-Then it structures everything into BDD-ready specifications.
+Then it structures everything into testable specifications with clear acceptance criteria.

-This is where Gherkin becomes the universal language.
+This is where the communication gap closes.
 A PM's user story like "Users should be able to reset their password" becomes a structured set of Given-When-Then scenarios that everyone — PM, developer, QA — can read and validate before a single line of code is written.

-Why BDD matters here: When a PM reviews a Gherkin scenario and says "yes, that's the expected behavior," you've eliminated the single biggest source of defects: miscommunication about what the software should do.
+Why this matters: When a PM reviews a test scenario and says "yes, that's the expected behavior," you've eliminated the single biggest source of defects: miscommunication about what the software should do.

 03